NothingAG/constitution/constitution.md

 - ACCOUNTABILITIES:
  - Defining relevant OKR for the circle, where necessary with input from other roles in the circle
  - Tracking, interpreting and communicating progress of OKR
- - Evaluating the circle’s progress in general and suggesting course corrections
+ - Evaluating the circle's progress in general and suggesting course corrections

 ## CONSTITUTION ADOPTION DECLARATION